 To further increase the spring/summer factor of this dish, I decided to spike my rabbit stew with a small metric ton of fresh herbs.
 You see, one of my favorite things about spring and summer cooking is the addition of homegrown fresh herbs both during and after cooking for an explosive, fresh flavor kick that to me just screams summer and freshness.

 This year, like last year, I’ve been lucky enough to receive a shipment of wonderful, fresh and tasty herbs from my friends over at Growing Home which I’ve very happily and liberally been using to induce a bit of summery freshness in my cooking.
 They are, of course, blissfully unaware that I am now using their herbs to promote consumption of something as stigmatized as rabbit, but I do take a fair amount of joy in experimenting with using herbs in new and exciting ways.
 My experimental herb pairing of choice for this dish was tarragon.
 Tarragon is a much overlooked herb (even in my kitchen), usually reserved for Bearnaise, the mother of all sauces, or for Thanksgiving stuffing.
 This is a bit of a crying shame, I thought, and as a consequence I’ve been using it quite diligently lately with some interesting results.
 As it turns out, the anise/grassy/herbal notes of tarragon actually plays really well with all sorts of white meat: pork, chicken – and even rabbit, it seems.
 In the case of this particular dish, it not only heightens the flavor of the meat and vegetables, it also adds depth, spice and a welcome herbal counter note to the twangy and creme fraiche reduction.

 Sounds good?
 I know!
 Let’s cook!

-- a generous amount of fresh thyme sprigs, lemon thyme works really well here
+- 5-10 fresh thyme sprigs lemon thyme works really well here

 - 2-3 large tarragon sprigs